December 6, 2023

 The Employment Standards Act (ESA) gives the Director broad powers of investigation and inspection.
 The Director has the power to enter any place, during working hours, where work is being done by employees, where the employer carries on business, where a record required for the purposes of the Act is kept, or where anything to do with the Act has taken place.
 The Director also has the power to inspect and question a person about any work, material, appliance, machinery, equipment or any other thing in that place, and to inspect records that may be relevant to an investigation.
 In addition, the Director may remove a record from that place, require a person to disclose a matter required under the Act under oath, and require a person to produce any records for inspection to the Director.

-If the complaint is not resolved at mediation, the Branch will assign a complaint hearing officer to adjudicate the complaint.
+If the complaint is not resolved at mediation, the Branch may assign a complaint hearing officer to adjudicate the complaint.
 The Branch will determine whether the adjudication will proceed by way of written submission or oral hearing.
 The parties will receive a notice of the decision to hold a hearing or require submissions by a certain date.

 Once an adjudication is complete, the officer will decide the matter and issue a determination of the complaint.
 If an oral hearing is held, the Branch’s preference is for officers to provide a written decision and oral reasons immediately.
 However, the officer may decide to reserve the decision and provide a written decision at a later date.